-It is only the month of June and Mid Autumn or Mooncake festival this year falls on 13 September 2019.
+It is only the month of June and Mid Autumn or Mooncake festival this year falls in the month of September.
 But some of the 7 Eleven stores have gradually started to sell mooncakes:

 Mooncake festival is celebrated mainly by the Chinese community.
-It falls on the 15th day (full moon day) of the 8th Chinese lunar calendar.
+It falls on the 15th day (full moon day) of the 8th Chinese lunar calendar (click here if you wish to check the dates of the Chinese lunar calendar).

 Mooncakes, because they are only available once a year, it is really overpriced.
 But those who do not know how to make it themselves would buy the mooncakes because traditional Chinese communities would need to distribute to their elders and in-laws as well as to friends and relatives.